 Possible disadvantages concern the difficulties in coordinating the creation, updating and evolution of such decentralised sites.
 It is also more difficult to keep a common presentational identity, which can lead to citizens’ disorientation.
 There is also always a risk of duplicating information.

 To achieve optimal coordination europa.eu is managed in a very structured way.
-It is based on 3 basic principles: strategy and planning of overall site policy, day-to-day coordination of websites, and types of roles involved in management of the websites.
+It is based on 3 basic principles: day-to-day coordination of websites, and types of roles involved in management of the websites.,

 The strategy and planning is ensured at committee level.
 Representatives from DG’s and/or institutions are appointed accordingly, ensuring coordination among the respective entities.
 The day-to-day work of course takes place at Information and Communication Unit or Web Sector level.
 Coordination and support is ensured by the EUROPA team in DG COMM with technical backup from your DG’s Information Resources Manager (IRM) who can, if necessary, receive the support of the Directorate-General of Informatics (DIGIT).
 Depending on the DG’s web team and/or site(s) organisation, many different roles are described in this section.
 Ideally, one role would correspond to one person, but in practice, one person will assume several roles at various times and at various points in the process.